U District station: Station layout

 U District station is located on the east side of Brooklyn Avenue Northeast between Northeast 43rd and 45th streets.
 The underground station has two entrances: the north entrance (Exit A) near 45th and adjacent to the Neptune Theatre; and the south entrance (Exit B) at the intersection of Brooklyn and 43rd.
 The entrances are identified from street level by two accent colors (orange for the north, teal for the south) and large graphics with the station name.
 Both entrances have ticket vending machines, elevators to the platforms, and both stairs and escalators leading to the mezzanine level.
 The south entrance also has 52 bicycle storage spaces in a covered cage with a bicycle pump, while the north entrance has bicycle racks and lockers.
 The mezzanine leads to two sets of escalators and stairs that travel down to the lone island platform, located 85 ft below the surface.

+Design and art

 The station was designed by LMN Architects, a Seattle-based firm that also designed the University of Washington station.
 It occupies 105,000 sqft and spans five floors, of which four are underground.

 Public art is integrated into the station's design as part of the "STart" program, which allocates a percentage of project construction funds to art projects to be used in stations.
 Lead Pencil Studio was commissioned to create Fragment Brooklyn, a platform-level installation at the station that covers the west wall with depictions of architectural features.
-The piece, which drew inspiration from buildings in the University District and Brooklyn, New York, primarily uses hammered aluminum for the fixtures, which includes windows with screens that display 18 hours of looping videos, fire escapes, and rooflines.
+The piece primarily uses hammered aluminum for the fixtures, which includes windows with screens that display videos, fire escapes, and rooflines.
+The fixtures drew inspiration from buildings in the University District and Brooklyn, New York, as well as the phenomenon of "parasitic architecture" that Lead Pencil Studio researched using LiDAR scans of cities.
+The 20 windows display 100 total hours of looping videos that include inanimate objects as well as people engaging in daily activities.

+U District station was represented in maps and signage by a pictogram that depicted a pile of three books.
+The pictogram series was retired in 2024 and replaced by station numbers.